 Typically, married people will choose to name their spouse as the primary beneficiary.
 But what happens if you both pass away in an accident?
 Do you have an alternate beneficiary listed should something like this happen?
 Don’t stop at listing a primary – your back-up or contingent beneficiary can be just as important.
 Some may opt to have a trust serve as the beneficiary when asset protection is a major objective, or if there are concerns an heir could squander the inheritance.
 If you selected this option, ensure your trust contains the necessary language to make this work.
 If in doubt, consult with your attorney.

-A big curve ball retirement account owners face in 2020 is the recently signed SECURE Act (read Michael Hopper’s article on page 5).
+A big curve ball retirement account owners face in 2020 is the recently signed SECURE Act (read Michael Hopper’s article).
 The act eliminates the ability for most non-spouse beneficiaries to stretch out distributions over their lifetimes.
 Instead, they have to take the payouts over a maximum 10-year period.
 This change impacts IRAs whose owners die after December 31, 2019, and may affect your beneficiary selection as well as the attractiveness of naming a trust in some cases.

 Make it a priority to review your forms; make sure they outline your most recent wishes, and verify that they are properly on file with the custodian.
 Check this item off your resolutions list first, then move on to that junk drawer or the always awaiting treadmill.